camputa/linux-lessons/understanding-code/agile-ebook/azure-devops-sample-user-stories-tasks-template.md

 ```

 This diagram shows the hierarchy and flow of work items, helping your team visualize the project's structure and dependencies.

-By using these templates and visualizations, your team can better understand and manage the different types of work items in Azure DevOps, ensuring efficient and organized progress towards completing the project.